Worth the Drive

 - There's a practice basket by the 1st tee.

 Cons: - While there are several shallow drainage ditches dug throughout the park (mostly around the playground area), Jenkins still has some flooding problems and takes longer than other places to dry out, mostly due to its overall flat terrain.
-Hole #1 is almost always completely underwater, unless the weather's been completely dry for at least a couple of weeks.
+Hole #1 is almost always completely underwater, unless the weather's been dry for at least a week or two.
 Other areas that (more often than not) suffer from standing water / mud are the 5th and 11th baskets.
 The 5th basket in particular seems to be placed in an area where the ground is just slightly sunken in more than everything past a 4 foot radius; one would think just moving it a few feet onto higher ground would fix this.

 - The 1st and 2nd holes hug the outfield fence of a ballpark, so a bad hyzer throw on either of these would be pretty bad, mmm-kay?